MS4 Storm Water Program

-The City of Pelham’s Municipal Separate Storm Sewer System (MS4) is required, under the United States Environmental Protection Agency (EPA) National Pollutant Discharge Elimination System (NPDES), to eliminate the discharge of storm water pollutants from the MS4 to the maximum extent practicable.
+The Municipal Separate Storm Sewer System (MS4) is required under the United States Environmental Protection Agency (EPA) National Pollutant Discharge Elimination System (NPDES), a federal program designed to eliminate storm water pollutant discharges to receiving waters of the United States.

-The Municipal Separate Storm Sewer System (MS4) permit requires eleven basic elements to be implemented:
+Requirements The Municipal Separate Storm Sewer System (MS4) permit requires six basic elements to be implemented:

 - Construction Site Runoff Program